Tomorrow, the World!: Plot

 Emil refuses to make friends, spouts propaganda he learned in the Hitler Youth, and seeks to act as a Nazi agent on enemy soil, even attempting to recruit the Frames' German maid to his cause.
 He's horrified to find out that he's going to be mixing with kids of all backgrounds that he's been taught are inferior and that his teacher, Leona Richards—soon to be his aunt—is a Jew.
 He goes out of his way to mock a Polish boy and later ridicules the boy when he finds him hanging laundry.
 After first avoiding a fight, he pushes the boy into the mud from behind, and then slices the laundry line so that the clean linen will fall into the mud as well.
 When a shy girl sees what he has done he terrifies her into silence with the knowledge that her father is a prisoner of war in Germany, and threatens to have her father hurt.
 In an ironic moment, Emil is the one who exposes the incident to his teacher: unaware of the American custom of not squealing, he seeks to get his version on the record first and accuse others of lying.
 The resulting confrontation ends with Emil fleeing the school and scrawling antisemitic graffiti against his teacher, Miss Richards, on the sidewalk.

 Seeking to break the engagement between his teacher and his Uncle Mike, Emil finally provokes her into slapping him (by calling her a "Jewish tramp") and then attempts to manipulate his Aunt Jessie, whose jealousy of the relationship he had perceived, into an alliance to this purpose, but only forces her to confront her own guilt.

 Just before his birthday party is due to begin, Emil's cousin—Mike's daughter, Pat—catches him trying to break into a desk where he hopes to find classified documents.
 Following her to the basement, he attacks her with a fire iron and leaves her badly injured before fleeing the house.
 His schoolmates eventually apprehend him and bring him home to face the police.
 Before their arrival, he provokes his Uncle Mike with another threat against Pat, and Leona Richards intervenes to keep Mike from killing him.

 Alone with Emil, Leona forces him to open one of his birthday presents.
-Seeing his cousin Pat's thoughtful gift for him finally triggers Emil's first experience of remorse and guilt.
+Seeing his cousin Pat's gift for him triggers Emil's first experience of remorse and guilt.
 Leona urges Mike to offer compassion and understanding rather than send Emil away.
-As Emil confronts his feelings about his father's death and his treatment at the hands of the Nazis, hope for redemption finally begins to appear and he remains with his new family.
+As Emil confronts his feelings about his father's death and his treatment at the hands of the Nazis, he begins to show remorse and remains with his new family.